Office of Continuing and

 Noncredit short courses and other programs are designed for specific adult-learner target audiences.
 Courses are designed to meet individual professional development and organizational workforce development needs.
 Programs will target the continuing education needs of teachers, nurses, engineers, social workers, business professionals, performance artists, allied health and natural resource professionals, health care professionals, pharmacists, and others.

 After successfully completing any course or program, learners will receive a certificate of course completion.
 If completion is of a series of related UConn courses, learners may receive a program-level micro-credential – which is a certificate of completion for a series of noncredit courses.
-In some cases, a micro-credential may award course credit that can be applied toward a graduate certificate or degree.

 Partnering with Business and Industry